ken-power/SelfDrivingCarND-PathPlanning/README.md

  |-- main.cpp
 ```

-`Eigen-3.3`, `spline.h`, and `json.hpp` are dependencies I imported for this project.
-A version of `main.cpp` was provided as a starting point.
-I modified `main.cpp` significantly, and created the remainder of the files for this project.
+`Eigen-3.3`, `spline.h`, and `json.hpp` are [3rd-party dependencies](#important-dependencies) I imported for this project.
+The remainder of the files are created for this project.
+Here is a summary of their responsibilities:

 Entity | Responsibilities
 :---|:---
+main|The entry point - contains the event listeners that capture events from the simulator and send messages to the simulator.
 Path Planner | plan paths
 Trajectory | Build trajectories
 Cost Function Calculator | Assist driving decisions by calculating costs and benefits of particular scenarios